glacier-modding/007-Hashes/README.md

 Possible games are: `FirstLight`.

 ### extract_hashes.py
 Extracts a list of hashes from RPKG files into a text file.
 This is for use with the `add_new_hashes.py` script.
-Example: `python .\scripts\extract_hashes.py --input C:\Epic\HITMAN3\Runtime --game h3`.
+Example: `python .\scripts\extract_hashes.py --input C:\Epic\HITMAN3\Runtime --game FirstLight`.